Stuycs-K/project03-final-09-goihmanb-choia/DEVLOG.md

 ## Benjamin Goihman

-### 2024-01-02 - Brief description
+### 2024-01-02 - Work on PROPOSAL.md
-Expanded description including how much time was spent on task.
+Refreshed MD on proposal.md, adding clarifaciton and more specfic from the orginal google doc.
+5 minutes

 ### 2024-01-03 - Brief description
 Expanded description including how much time was spent on task.